zw-engineers/java-sessions/src/main/java/com/collections/readme.md

 * Arrays do not help us when it comes to scenarios as this were one would require uniqueness or non duplicate values.
 * This is where _Collections_ come in as they help us solve all of these problems.

+---

+## Why You Should Use Collections

+* Implementing data structures can be hard.
+* Collections implement data structures so we do not have to worry about the hard bit which is implemeneting data structures.
+* The reason we call the Java Collections Framework a _framework_ is because it offers are very diverse, in and of themselves.
+* Some offer _Ordering_, _Pairs_ and _Uniqueness_.
+    * Iteration Order: Lists
+    * Uniqueness: Sets
+    * Modification Order: Queues & Deques
+    * Collection of Pairs: Maps

+---